Atlas Firm · Research Est. 2026

 Premises

-Six tenets shape every system the lab builds.
+Six tenets shape the system.
 They are not slogans; each names a constraint that, if violated, returns the system to a state we have already learned does not work.

 § IV